Zero Trust Demystified: 5 Essential and Elusive Questions Answered

 3. Compliance Metrics: Ensuring compliance with various industry standards and regulations is an essential aspect of maintaining a secure environment.
 Monitor compliance metrics, such as the percentage of devices meeting security policy requirements or the number of data access policy violations, to assess the effectiveness of your Zero Trust implementation.

-4. User Access Metrics: Analyzing user access patterns, such as the number of unique users with access to sensitive resources, the percentage of users with the least privilege access, or the number of successful MFA challenges, can provide insight into how well the Zero Trust principles are being enforced in the organization.
+4. User Access Metrics: Analyzing user access patterns, such as the number of unique users with access to sensitive resources, the percentage of users with the least privileged access, or the number of successful MFA challenges, can provide insight into how well the Zero Trust principles are being enforced in the organization.

 5. Network Segmentation Metrics: Assess the effectiveness of your micro-segmentation implementation by monitoring metrics like the number of network segments created, the percentage of traffic traversing segment boundaries, and the number of attempted unauthorized segment access incidents.